 Fall 2017, the college piloted the use of SuccessNavigator with 170 new freshmen.
 SuccessNavigator provides information on students in four areas: academic skills, commitment, self-management, and social support.
 The information was provided to faculty advisors.
-A report was presented to the Board of Regents during their September 14, 2017 meeting.
+A report was presented to the Board of Regents during their September 14, 2017, meeting.

 Schoology was adopted as the LMS for the college with implementation during the 2018-2019 academic year.
 Faculty at each campus were trained how to set up courses along with assessment in Schoology.
-Ninety-five percent of the faculty at National Campus now use this LMS.
-Actionable Improvement Plan 4 has related details on Schoology.
+95% of faculty at National Campus now use this LMS.
+AIP 4 has related details on Schoology.

-During Fall 2019, the college is exploring Dropout Detective as an early alert system for at risk students.
-Four faculty members and a counselor at National Campus are piloting this tool during Fall 2019.
+During fall 2019, the college is exploring Dropout Detective as an early alert system for at risk students.
+Four faculty and a counselor at National Campus are piloting this tool fall 2019.
 Dropout Detective integrates with Schoology.